aNap73/Eat-Da-Burger/README.md

 This fun app will use, JS, Node, Express, Handlebars and sql to create a burger eatting tracker.

+Use the top area of the site to challeng other people to eat real life hamburgers.
+When they do they can check off that they ate one someone posted, or they can just tell everyone about the Burger they just ate.

+Folks can come in find burgers others have posted and "Devour" them.
+Once they do the burger moves over to the right side of the app in the log where it is commemorated forever. (until I wipe it :D)

 [Check Out the Site Here](https://hidden-depths-72803.herokuapp.com/)

 ### Why I think it's cool